 For those of us who would like to travel but don’t, it’s because we often find reasons not to do so or to postpone it.
 Certainly there are constraints of daily life that are specific to everyone, but in my opinion it is really important to ask the right questions and especially to relativize and have the right state of mind…

-So if you are in good health and the dream of discovering the world has been haunting you for some time, read the following and try to lay on paper all the reasons fthat would prevent you from leaving and try to find a solution.
+So if you are healthy and the dream of discovering the world has been haunting you for some time, read the following and try to lay on paper all the reasons that would prevent you from leaving… and try to find some solutions.
 One problem at the time…

 For each problem its own solution.
 Sometimes, changing one’s state of mind is already enough to start seeing a potential solution!

 Work: Quitting or sabbatical leave?

 Job related questions are often a crucial point that pushes many people to postpone a long-term travel project.
 The fear of losing a year’s experience on the resume, not knowing if we will find a job we like when we return, the fear of asking our boss for a sabbatical leave… etc.

 To be honest, this is a question we asked ourselves a lot.
 With Ben, we had finished our studies and we were both in our “first real job”, at the beginning of our “career” if you can call it that.
 But honestly, we were also both convinced that this trip would bring us a real plus in our lives.

 A round the world trip is not necessarily a hole in your Resume

 A round the world trip can not be added to your resume as a professional experience, but it is undoubtedly something that has a value that goes far beyond.
 During a long trip you have LOTS of free time!
 It’s up to you to make the most out of it!
 Learn new skills during your trip as we did with this blog for example… You can learn languages (we did 2 months of Spanish courses in Quito in the middle of our world tour for example), train yourself on something you like along the way.
 The possibilities are endless and you will have all the time in the world to get started 😉